Sec42/freebsd-remote-crypto/README.md

 # Usage[boot]:

-Either ssh to the box as root, or hit ^c to get a shell.
+Either ssh to the box as root, or hit ^c on the console to get a shell.
 Run the provided script

 ```
 sh DWIM
 ```

 and you will be asked for the crypto passphrase (twice), after which the boot will automatically continue.
 If you are logged in via ssh, your connection will die.
-Give it a few moments to come up properly  to re-login
+Give it a few moments to come up properly, then you should be able to re-login

 # Additional scripts